 Start with WHY you want to learn to code

-Your why could be – to build your own products.
+Your why could be – to build your products.
 To get a better / higher paying job.
 To challenge yourself to learn new things.
 Why do you want to learn to code?
-Once you have your why, then let’s think about what programming language is best suited to achieve your why.
+Once you have your why, let’s think about what programming language is best suited to achieve your why.

 Then decide: What programming language is best for you?